-- 15.1 Any dentist licensed in this state who is administering, permitting the administration of, or intending to administer general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia in his or her dental office, must meet the statutory and regulatory requirements herein, and must hold a permit granted by the Board to administer or to permit the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia in his or her dental office. - 15.2 Any licensed dentist permitted to administer general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia who intends to do so in a dental office in this state that does not have a facility permit allowing the administration of these anesthesia services on the premises, as required by section 23.3 below, shall be allowed to do so only with prior approval of the Board. - 15.2.1 As a condition for this approval, the Board, or its designee, shall inspect all equipment utilized for the purpose of administering general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia.
-Said equipment shall meet all applicable requirements of sections 23.1 and 23.2 herein. - 15.2.2 The Board's written approval shall be obtained by the licensed dentist prior to commencing the anesthesia services described in this section. - 15.2.3 Those licensed dentists approved by the Board to engage in the practice of administering general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia in those dental offices that do not possess a facility permit allowing the administration of these anesthesia services on the premises shall submit a written schedule at intervals required by the Board describing the frequency and location(s) of anesthesia services rendered.
+- 15.1 Any dentist licensed in this state who is administering, permitting the administration of, or intending to administer general anesthesia/deep sedation, moderate sedation, minimal sedation, or nitrous oxide analgesia in his or her dental office, must meet the statutory and regulatory requirements herein, and must hold a permit granted by the Board to administer or to permit the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia in his or her dental office. - 15.2 Any licensed dentist permitted to administer general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia who intends to do so in a dental office in this state that does not have a facility permit allowing the administration of these anesthesia services on the premises, as required by §23.3 of these Regulations, shall be allowed to do so only with prior approval of the Board. - 15.2.1 As a condition for this approval, the Board, or its designee, may inspect all equipment utilized for the purpose of administering general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia.
+Said equipment shall meet all applicable requirements of §23.1 and §23.2 of these Regulations. - 15.2.2 The Board's written approval shall be obtained by the licensed dentist prior to commencing the anesthesia services described in this section. - 15.2.3 Those licensed dentists approved by the Board to engage in the practice of administering general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia in those dental offices that do not possess a facility permit allowing the administration of these anesthesia services on the premises shall submit a written schedule at intervals required by the Board describing the frequency and location(s) of anesthesia services rendered.